wbkd/react-isomorphic-example/README.md

 ## Related Stuff

-Ýou can check out our [React Starterkit](https://github.com/wbkd/react-starterkit/) for developing non-isomorphic apps.
+You can check out our [React Starterkit](https://github.com/wbkd/react-starterkit/) for developing non-isomorphic apps.